 Bathrooms will continue with the resort/spa theme.
 Natural woods/fibers/rattan and meditative colors play into the self -care mindset.
 Look for warm wood details with white, gold tones, vintage lighting, trough sinks, cement elements and Shaker cabinets with modern pulls.

 Houseplants are becoming more desirable because of their health benefits physically and mentally.
 The container will speak your personality so choose thoughtfully.
-Today’s design has no place for artificial trees and plants.
-Natural looking dried arrangements are acceptable.
+Artificial plants and trees should bedelegated to your next garage sale or thrift shop.
 My husband bought me a 6-inch Crown of Thorns plant 8 years ago and it is now 4 feet high.
 It would break my heart if it died.

 Mindy McVay, ASID, founded her full-service design firm in Myrtle Beach, South Carolina with her philosophy “real life-real style.”
 Specializing in transitional design, Mindy McVay Interiors is known for sophisticated, traditional decor with a fresh twist and most importantly…a reflection of her client’s personality.